kathrynmcbain/RomanNumeralsConverter/README.md

 # RomanNumeralsConverter
-Simple web app that converts numbers into roman numerals using simple JS, CSS, HTML.

-Simple web app that converts numbers into roman numerals using simple JS, CSS, HTML.
+Simple web app that converts arabic numbers(1,2,3 etc) into roman numerals using simple JS, CSS, HTML.

 Roman numerals are easy enough to get your head around.
 Just a combination of I, V, X etc to make up any number.
 If you don't already understand how they are used, have a quick google and come back!